numcommand/num/README.md

   * sum-of-squares, ss:
       The sum of squares (SS), a.k.a. sum of the squared deviation.

+  * sum-of-cubes:
+      The sum of cubes, a.k.a. sum of the cubed deviation.

   * variance, var:
       The variance, which defaults to sample, not population.